Ultramarine-Linux/shades/README.md

 We categorize Shades on how reliable they will be.
 Regardless of the level, all Shades are reviewed by the Fyra team for major bugs and security issues.

 ### Choice
-Shades in the Choice category must have two ore more maintainers, and the interface must have a relatively certain future.
+Shades in the Choice category must have two or more maintainers, and the interface must have a relatively certain future.

 ### Sandbox
 All other Shades are in the Sandbox until they reach two or more maintainers.